Stone Bros.: Production

 The film is widely regarded as the first feature length Aboriginal Australian comedy film.
 When asked why there were so few Aboriginal comedies, director Richard Frankland stated that:

+Reception

 Box office

 The film was released in Australian cinemas on 24 September 2009 and grossed $24,992 on its opening week in the Australia cinemas.
 The film ultimately grossed $99,032, making it the 235th highest-grossing film in Australia for 2009.

 Director Richard Frankland had originally hoped that teenagers would form a large part of the viewing audience for Stone Bros., however the film received an MA15+ rating, preventing this age group from seeing it at the cinema.
 This rating was supposedly given due to a deleted scene that involved marijuana buds being cut from a plant.